-To further promote inclusiveness on our new website, we also implemented access key shortcuts along with a variety of accessibility best practices.
+To further promote inclusiveness on our new website, we also implemented access key shortcuts along with with a variety of accessibility best practices.

 Device agnostic design

 In the search for a truly responsive design, rather than designing for specific devices, we took the approach of designing layouts and interfaces that would fluidly adapt regardless of screen size.
-This approach ensures that we do not need to optimise the code further as and when another devices come out to market.
+This approach ensures that we do not need to optimise the code further as and when other devices come out to market.
 We included (but not limited) breakpoints at 240px, 600px, 760px, 980px, 1360px as well as targeted media queries for certain content and also high pixel density screens.

 The website responds fluidly between each breakpoint.

 Though we did not design breakpoints based on specific devices, to ensure further future friendliness, we did test our website across as many devices or browsers we could get our hands on; from the more common (a variety of phone and tablet devices, desktop browsers); to the less common (Screen readers, games consoles such as PS3, the new Kindle Paperwhite, the PSP Vita and others).
 We even tested on a recently data-enabled feature phone and the website simply worked.

 Our UX producers and front-end team tested the new website on a wide variety of devices, including those which were less common.